-There are many personality tests, but E-Scan is based on science on the psychology of an entrepreneur and proved to be a reliable self-assessment tool in assessing your entrepreneurial competencies.
+There are many psychometric tests, but E-Scan is based on the science of the psychology of an entrepreneur and proved to be a reliable self-assessment tool in assessing your entrepreneurial competencies.
 However, it is designed to help you grow your entrepreneurial clients further.
 Hence, it is a different type of assessment, like no other.
-Moreover, it works well with student learning too.
+Moreover, it works well with entrepreneurship education too.
 E-Scan gives you – in an instant – a detailed and accurate insight into the personal entrepreneurial competency of your client.

 Did you know that only 28% of entrepreneurs have accurate self-knowledge?
 Chances are that they make the wrong decisions based on their wrong self-image.
 Without coaching, that could do a lot of harm.